 So: If you have one of these breeds and the dog is experiencing some of the above symptoms, it's time to set up a vet appointment.

 How to Treat Dog Kidney Stones and Struvite Stones

 Your vet can use a variety of methods to determine whether your dog has kidney stones.
 Depending on the material they're made of, some stones will show up on an X-ray.
 Urate stones won't show up on that scan, Tracey says, so an ultrasound might be in order to make sure those aren't present.

 Blood tests can also find indicators that kidney stones might be present, and a urine sample can yield crystals or other other signs that minerals are present.

 If a stone is causing enough pain or damage to your dog's kidney, a surgeon can remove it, Tracey says.
 (This is a good time to remind you to make sure you can afford vet visits, and you should maybe consider purchasing pet insurance.)

 Thankfully, there are less-invasive options.
-Your dog’s veterinarian can prescribe medicine that makes the stones dissolve or a kidney-friendly food for your pup, Tracey says.
-If the stone isn’t causing pain and allowing urine to flow as normal instead might just be monitored by your vet, Clements writes.
+Your dog's veterinarian can usually prescribe medicine or a kidney-friendly food that helps the stones dissolve, Tracey says.
+If the stone isn't causing pain and allowing urine to flow as normal, it instead might just be monitored by your vet, Clements writes.